 Selected relevant market information is shown below in Table 34.
 Our goal is to minimize the risk associated with changes in interest rates for our investments in mortgage assets.
 Accordingly, we do not expect changes in interest rates to have a significant impact on the fair value of our net mortgage assets.
 The market conditions that we expect to have the most significant impact on the fair value of our net assets include changes in implied volatility and relative changes between mortgage OAS and debt OAS.
 A decrease in implied volatility generally increases the estimated fair value of our mortgage assets and decreases the estimated fair value of our option-based derivatives, while an increase in implied volatility generally has the opposite effect.
-A tighter, or lower, mortgage OAS generally increases the estimated fair value of our mortgage assets, and a tighter debt OAS generally increases the fair value of our liabilities.
+A tighter, or lower, mortgage OAS generally increases the estimated fair value of our liabilities.
 Changes in interest rates, however, may have a significant impact on our guaranty business because we do not actively manage or hedge expected changes in the fair value of our net guaranty assets related to changes in interest rates because we expect that the guaranty fee income generated from future business activity will largely replace any guaranty fee income lost as a result of mortgage prepayments.